MicrosoftDocs/azure-docs/articles/devops-project/azure-devops-project-functions.md

 - Automatically creates Azure resources, such as Azure Functions

-- Creates and configures a release pipeline in Azure DevOps that sets up a build and release pipeline for CI/CD
+- Creates and configures a release pipeline in Azure DevOps for CI/CD

 In this tutorial, you will: